About this blog

 (Photo by Tiffany Tsang)

 My name is Russell Hopkins.
-I am an English-qualified barrister based at Bright Line Law in London.
+I am an English-qualified barrister based in London and Cardiff.
 Between 2014 and 2018, I was the international legal adviser to the Cambodian judges in the Trial Chamber of the Khmer Rouge tribunal.
 Before I moved to Cambodia, I spent eight years working on commercial disputes at Herbert Smith Freehills LLP.
 I have also worked on several defence teams, at trial and on appeal, at the international criminal tribunals for the Former Yugoslavia and Rwanda.
 I was a judicial assistant at the Supreme Court of the United Kingdom where I assisted Lord Collins and Lord Wilson.
 I studied Politics, Philosophy and Economics at the University of Oxford, then law at City University in London.
 I have an LLM from Strathclyde University in Glasgow.